 Miniature range: Height: 14 to 16 (not over 17) inches (35cm to 42cm) at wither.

 Medium range: Height: 17 to 20 (not over 21) inches (43cm to 52cm) at wither.
 The ideal size for the female is 17 to 19 inches and the male is 18 to 21 inches.

 Standard range: Height: 21 to 24 (not over 25) inches (53cm to 63cm) at wither.
 The ideal size for the female is 21 to 23 inches and the male is 22 to 24 inches.

-Ears: Set slightly above eye level and should lay flat against head in proportion with the skull.
+Ears: Low on the head and can not stick up or out.
+Set slightly above eye level and should lay flat against head in proportion with the skull.
 Leather should be of medium thickness, and leather should not hang below the lower lip line.
 Excessive hair in the ear canal is undesirable.

 Neck: Well proportioned of good strength, moderately long lending an air of elegance, slightly arched and flow into shoulders with no appearance of abruptness.

 Forequarters: Shoulders blades and upperarms to be the same length, and shoulders should be well laid back.
 Elbows are set close to the body.
 Forelegs to be straight when viewed from the front.
 Toeing in our out is a fault.